department-of-veterans-affairs/vets-website/src/platform/forms-system/src/js/patterns/array-builder/README.md

 );
 ```

-## Example Code Optional Flow
+### Example Pages "Optional" Flow
-You can copy this to a new file `pages/nounPluralReplaceMe.jsx` as a starting point, and then import to `config/form.js`
+You can copy this to a new file `pages/nounPluralReplaceMe.js` as a starting point, and then import to `config/form.js`
 ```js
 import {
   arrayBuilderItemFirstPageTitleUI,